The sleeping beauty ballet

 Act II transports us to the enchanted forest, where Prince Désiré embarks on a quest to find the sleeping princess.
 During a hunting expedition, he encounters the Lilac Fairy, who reveals Aurora’s fate and guides him.
 The mystical forest is the perfect backdrop for the prince and his heroic quest.

-As Prince Désiré ventures deeper into the forest, the Lilac Fairy continues to lead him through various fairy tales, overcoming obstacles and magical creatures.
+As Prince Désiré ventures deeper into the forest, the Lilac Fairy leads him through various fairy tales, helping him overcome obstacles and magical creatures.
 Her gift of wisdom and benevolence help the handsome prince navigate the enchanted landscape, especially as the lilac fairy returns.

 The journey culminates when Prince Désiré finds Aurora and awakens her with a kiss, symbolizing the triumph of true love over darkness.
 Aurora’s awakening breaks the curse and rejuvenates the kingdom.
 This act celebrates hope, love, and the enduring power of goodness, setting the stage for the prince’s kiss and joyous wedding celebration.